James Dean: Fashion

-James Dean has been recognized by TIME as one of the "ALL TIME 100 Fashion Icons", highlighting his lasting impact on style and pop culture.
+James Dean has been recognized by Time magazine as one of the "All Time 100 Fashion Icons", highlighting his lasting impact on style and pop culture.
 Montblanc honored Dean as part of its "Great Characters" collection which celebrates influential figures from various fields who have had a lasting impact on culture and society.
 Harper's Bazaar ranked James Dean as the top choice in their 2024 list of "The 50 Hottest Men of All Time."